 We aim to:

-- Increase capacity of the Swedish disaster response system through dissemination of knowledge and experience from global disasters, and standby for field work and advice to Swedish authorities.
+- increase the capacity of the Swedish disaster response system by spreading knowledge and experience from global disasters, as well as acting as standby for field work and advicing Swedish authorities

-- Strengthen and improve Swedish and international medical responses to major disasters by creating and validating tools for needs assessments and evaluation both in Sweden and internationally.
+- improve and strengthen both Swedish and international medical responses to major disasters, by creating and validating tools for needs assessments and evaluation

-- Create conditions for improved trauma triage by studying methods for the development and use of clinical prediction models.
+- create conditions for improved trauma triage by studying methods for development and use of clinical prediction models

-- Generate new knowledge on treatment for wound trauma.
+- generate new knowledge on treatment of wound trauma

-- Better understand the ethical challenges and moral stress of disasters on the mental health of responders.
+- better understand ethical challenges and moral stress of disasters on the mental health of responders.

-We currently have four ongoing research projects, funded for 2019 by Socialstyrelsen.
-You can find more information on these at the bottom of this page.
+We currently have four ongoing research projects, funded in 2019 by Socialstyrelsen.
+You can find more information on these projects at the bottom of this page.

-You can read about our achievements during 2018 in our yearly report.
+The achievements of 2018 you can read about in our yearly report.